Queen Anne Hotel

 The building survived the 1906 San Francisco earthquake and cycled through various incarnations: the mysterious Cosmos Gentleman's Club (about which little is known), twelve years as the Episcopal Diocese's Girls Friendly Society Lodge, and decades of decay.
 In 1980, a preservation effort began, with 50 specialists working to restore the mansion.
 It reopened as the Queen Anne Hotel in 1995 with 48 rooms decorated in Victorian splendor.

 That's when the hauntings began in earnest.
-Room 410—Mary Lake's former office, now called the Mary Lake Suite—became the epicenter of paranormal activity.
+Room 410--Mary Lake's former office, now called the Mary Lake Suite--became the epicenter of activity.
 Guests staying in this room report eerily consistent experiences: waking to find blankets gently pulled over them as if someone ensured their comfort, discovering suitcases mysteriously unpacked with clothing neatly arranged in drawers, and sensing a warm, protective presence hovering near their bedside.
-One particularly striking account involves a guest who had been feeling ill—they awoke to find a cool cloth resting on their forehead, something neither they nor their companion had placed there.
+One particularly striking account involves a guest who had been feeling ill--they awoke to find a cool cloth resting on their forehead, something neither they nor their companion had placed there.
 Another guest reported waking on the floor with blankets neatly tucked around them, as if carefully moved and swaddled.

 A TripAdvisor reviewer captured the experience: "I half awoke one night to experience a feeling like someone was tucking me in and gently pushing on my collarbone.
 I thought it was a strangely comforting feeling."
 The hotel's staff confirms these aren't isolated incidents.
 According to management, "It's very rare that someone experiences our friendly ghost outside of Room 410.
 Only truly gifted people seem to experience her at all."

 But Mary doesn't confine herself to her former office.
-Staff and guests report seeing a spectral figure in period clothing wandering the hallways, often glimpsed in mirrors only to vanish when they turn around.
-She has been seen viewing herself in reflective surfaces and playing piano in the lobby late at night.
-Cold spots plague the grand staircase and front desk area.
+Staff and guests report seeing a figure in period clothing wandering the hallways, often glimpsed in mirrors only to vanish when they turn around.
+She's been seen viewing herself in reflective surfaces and playing piano in the lobby late at night.
+The temperature drops noticeably around the grand staircase and front desk area.
 Late-shift employees speak of footsteps echoing down empty corridors and doors softly closing when no one is there.
 Some report feeling their hair or clothes tugged by unseen hands.

-The Queen Anne Hotel has attracted numerous paranormal investigators over the years.
-Several ghost-hunting groups have captured EVPs around Room 410—YouTube is filled with amateur investigators recording in the famous suite, including one video featuring what researchers describe as "supremely creepy auditory 'little girl singing' sounds."
-The hotel's paranormal history was explored in an episode of the Travel Channel's "Haunted Hotels."
+The Queen Anne Hotel has attracted numerous investigators over the years.
+Several ghost-hunting groups have captured EVPs around Room 410--YouTube is filled with amateur investigators recording in the famous suite, including one video featuring what researchers describe as "supremely creepy auditory little girl singing sounds."
+The hotel's history was explored in an episode of the Travel Channel's "Haunted Hotels."
 Over two dozen Yelp reviews mention hauntings.

-What makes Mary Lake's ghost remarkable is her benevolence.
-Unlike the malevolent spirits that haunt many locations, Mary seems to have continued her life's work—caring for those under her roof.
-She has been credited with tucking in guests, supplying champagne to their rooms, turning down beds, and even singing softly at night.
+What makes Mary Lake's ghost remarkable is her kindness.
+Unlike the hostile spirits that haunt many locations, Mary seems to have continued her life's work--caring for those under her roof.
+She's been credited with tucking in guests, supplying champagne to their rooms, turning down beds, and even singing softly at night.
 Hotel management has declined suggestions of exorcism, and guests frequently request Room 410 specifically hoping to encounter "one of the friendliest and most conscientious ghosts around."

 Researched from 10 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.